-An SESM portal application is a J2EE web application that runs in a J2EE-compliant web server container.
+SESM portals are J2EE web applications that run in a J2EE-compliant web server container.
 The installed startup scripts for the portal applications start the jetty server that is the container for the portal application.
 The Jetty server is configured (through MBeans in the container's MBean configuration file) to add the portal application to the container.